revolist/revogrid-docs/tests/e2e/docs/scenarios/planning.md

 **Setup/reset:** Reload /demo/ without saved state.

 1. Wait for the grid ⇒ footer settles at `100 of 100 tasks`; `API integration` (task-003, Noah, In progress) and `Define requirements` (task-001, Maya, Done) are visible fixtures.
+The grid stage has positive height and the rows are not clipped under the filter row.
+2. Click Active tasks ⇒ the active-status subset replaces the grid rows; click Reset ⇒ the footer returns to `100 of 100 tasks` and both seed records return.
-2. Click Kanban ⇒ Planned, In progress, Blocked and Done columns render; the same filtered task set is used, so Done starts empty.
+3. Click Kanban ⇒ Planned, In progress, Blocked and Done columns render; the same filtered task set is used, so Done starts empty.
-3. Click Gantt ⇒ task table and dated bars render for the filtered set over September 2026.
+4. Click Gantt ⇒ task table and dated bars render for the filtered set over September 2026.
-4. Click Scheduler ⇒ resource timeline appears with Ava, Noah, Leo, Maya and Nina resources and events for the current task set.
+5. Click Scheduler ⇒ resource timeline appears with Ava, Noah, Leo, Maya and Nina resources and events for the current task set.
-5. Click Calendar ⇒ September 2026 month layout displays the same events.
+6. Click Calendar ⇒ September 2026 month layout displays the same events.
 Return to Grid ⇒ filter and task count remain consistent.

 **Visual checks:** Active tab is distinguishable and aria-selected is correct.
 Grid/timeline fills its region without blank overlay; labels and avatars fit; events align with their dates.
 Calendar may legitimately need its own internal scroll.

-**Automation/readiness:** Use tablist `Planning view` and exact tab names (source lower-case; CSS may capitalize).
-Wait for .planning-demo__grid plus view-specific bars/cards/events; compare stable IDs in rendered/public model, not all DOM nodes against 60.
+**Automation/readiness:** Use tablist `Planning view` and exact lower-case tab names.
+Wait for a positive-height `.planning-demo__grid-stage` plus view-specific bars/cards/events; compare stable IDs in rendered/public model, not all DOM nodes against 100.

 ### PLAN-02 — Search, no results and filter persistence across views (P0)